The Food of Ancient ROme

 Just as today, there was a vast gap between the wealthy equestrian and patrician classes and the regular people of Rome, the plebians.
 They dined very differently and ate different foods.

 The plebs primarily ate bread and vegetables, cheeses and if one could afford it, some meat.
 If you lived in the city it was more challenging because you likely lived in a wooden apartment building, often 5-6 stories high, called insulae.
 And if you lived in a wooden building, the chances of you firing up the stove on the second floor were zero.
 Which meant that you had to go out to get a hot meal.
-Fortunately, all over Rome there were little food shops called popinae or thermopylae.
+Fortunately, all over Rome there were a variety of food shops called popinae or thermopylae.
 They had counters with big vats called dolia, which stored foods that could be scooped up to a hungry traveler on the go.
 These shops usually had a stove to cook and boil meats and vegetables.
 Here is an example of a counter in a popina in Pompeii.

 Dining in a wealthy household, on the other hand, would be a very different affair.
 If you were lucky enough to be a client of a wealthy patron you might receive a dinner invitation and a coveted spot on your patron's couch.
 You would be expected to bring your own napkin with you and when you arrived, you would give thanks to your host's household gods at the house's Lararium shrine.
 The dining room and the dining couch were both called a triclinium.
-The couch was three sided and accommodated nine diners, a number which represented the nine muses.
+The couch was three sided and usually accommodated nine diners, a number which represented the nine muses.
 If more tables were needed, additional tricliniums would be set up, but keeping a multiple of nine was desired.
 Diners would lay on their left side.
 The middle seat was the most coveted and important.
 Sometimes guests would bring along a friend who wasn't necessarily invited.
 This person was called a "shadow" or "parasite" and would sit at the foot of the guest who brought them.
 They were expected to bring witty banter and conversation with them to help compensate for their free meal.

 The idea of three courses to a meal began in ancient Rome.
 You began with hors d’oeuvres (called a gustatio), the main course (mensae primae), and the dessert (mensae secundae).
 A typical meal usually began with an egg dish of some sort and ended with fruit.